Skip To Main Content

 • Susquehanna chosen to compete in the 2024 D3hoops.com Classic in Las Vegas, Nevada.

-• Guided the River Hawks to 18 wins in 2023-24, the most wins in a season since 1994-95, which included an overtime win over Landmark stronghold Elizabethtown and winners of the Babson Winter Tournament, taking down the host Beavers and Colby College.
-Earned the fourth seed for the Landmark Tournament and their first home playoff game since 2000 defeating Drew in the Landmark Quarterfinals.
+• Guided the River Hawks to 21 wins in 2025-26, the most wins in a season since 1994-95, which included a win over nationally-ranked Gettysburg and Elizabethtown.
+Defeated Catholic University to clinch the 2-seed in the Landmark Conference.
+Earned the second seed for the Landmark Tournament and their first home semifinals playoff game.

 • Coached Erin McQuillen and Kaitlyn Lynch to their 1000th career points at SUSQU.